XeroAPI/xero-ruby/CONTRIBUTING.md

 You can contribute by reporting bugs, suggesting enhancements, improving documentation i.e. [README](https://github.com/XeroAPI/xero-ruby/README.md) or submitting a pull request.

-## Which version of the SDK are you using?

-As of Sept 2019, support for oAuth 2 will be generally available for developers.
-During this transition period from oAuth 1.0a to oAuth 2, we will be supporting two versions of the SDK.

-* 2.x code resides in `master` and supports oAuth 1.0a
-* 3.x code resides in the `oauth2` branch and supports oAuth 2

-Bugs and enhancements for version 3.x will be prioritized over 2.x.

 ## Reporting Bugs

 Bugs are tracked as issues in this repository.